Veterinary Science Camp

 (includes lodging, meals, lab materials, and transportation during stay)

-Gould Academy’s Farm and Forest Program partners with teaching veterinarians from the Bethel Animal Hospital and Kind Animal Care of Norway, Maine to offer a high-energy, challenging, educational experience with a strong focus on hands-on learning.
+For Veterinary Science Camp, Gould’s Farm and Forest Program partners with teaching veterinarians to offer a high-energy, challenging, educational experience with a strong focus on hands-on learning.

 During the Summer Veterinary Science Camp students will: